 Subject Line Example: “Something Special For You Here”

-Message: The email will consist of the message regarding the recently added or updated products or services in the inventory/website.
+Message: The email will consist of a message regarding the recently added or updated products or services in the inventory/website.
 It also is news or updates about your company or product.

-Such emails are ideal to remain in communication with the subscriber and also keep them updated about your products and company.
+Such emails are ideal for remaining in communication with the subscriber and also keeping them updated about your products and company.

 It can also depend upon whether the particular subscriber is also a customer or a previous customer.